Charontis/project-yanfei/README.md

 ## Yanfei

 #### My name is Yanfei, a top legal expert in Liyue — and for the avoidance of doubt, no one else comes close!
 My contact details...
-Where should I write this down? ...Hmm, I'll just write it here, whatever this thing is that follows you around.
+Where should I write this down? ...Hmm, I'll just write it here, whatever this thing that follows you around.
 ---

-The default prefix is `y!`, and can be changed up to 6 letters.
+The default prefix is `y!`, and can be changed customizable.
 Yanfei can also be called out by mentioning or guild customized prefix.
 However, some commands require users to have `Manage Server` permission.

-Yanfei lists all the banners in Genshin Impact, including past, current and upcoming banners. **(Does not include CBT banners.)**
+Yanfei lists all the banners in Genshin Impact, including past, current and upcoming banners.
+Click [here](https://github.com/Another7139/yanfei/blob/main/banners.md) for a list of available banners.
 The details about the upcoming banners are still unknown.
 Therefore, those banners will still be shown on the gacha listing page but they do not include on the gacha rating page.

 #### Yanfei available commands
 | Category | Commands | Description |